TatoEb/adss-x100/README.md

 To start X100 again enter:  cd ~ && ./X100.sh

-To change a config file of X100 use this command:  cd ~ && sudo mcedit x100-for-docker/put-your-ovpn-files-here/x100-config.txt
+To change X100' config file use this command:  cd ~ && sudo mcedit x100-for-docker/put-your-ovpn-files-here/x100-config.txt

 (after every changes in x100-config.txt you must restart X100 in order to start with new parameters)